MicrosoftDocs/architecture-center/docs/example-scenario/data/ecommerce-order-processing.md

 This example scenario is relevant to organizations that need a highly scalable and resilient architecture for online order processing.
 Potential applications include e-commerce and retail point-of-sale, order fulfillment, and inventory reservation and tracking.

-This solution takes an event sourcing approach, using a functional programming model implemented via microservices.
+This scenario takes an event sourcing approach, using a functional programming model implemented via microservices.
 Each microservice is treated as an stream processor, and all business logic is implemented via microservices.
 This approach enables high availability and resiliency, geo-replication, and fast performance.

 Using managed Azure services such as Cosmos DB and HDInsight can help reduce costs by leveraging Microsoft's expertise in globally distributed cloud-scale data storage and retrieval.
 This scenario specifically addresses an e-commerce or retail scenario; if you have other needs for data services, you should review the list of available [fully managed intelligent database services in Azure][product-category].

-## Potential use cases
+## Related use cases

-Consider this solution for the following use cases:
+Consider this scenario for the following use cases:

-* E-commerce or retail point-of-sale front-end systems.
+* E-commerce or retail point-of-sale back-end systems.
 * Inventory management systems.
 * Order fulfillment systems.
 * Other integration scenarios relevant to an order processing pipeline.